alfredbaudisch/pardall.xyz_content/_website/wiki/art/van-gogh/Van Gogh Learning Journey.md

 %{
 position: 0,
-summary: "Follow Van Gogh's footsteps in his journey to learn how to draw and how to paint, his first sketches, his course of actions and more.
+summary: "Follow Van Gogh's footsteps in his route to learn how to draw and how to paint, his first sketches, his course of actions and more.
 A detailed study with extracts from his letters.",
-thumbnail: "/_resources/800bcfdd4dc24143962eda9641cef534.png"
+thumbnail: "/_resources/948cb5d9282b23a753084f6e7c2a6d55.png"
 }
 ---